maldoinc/wireup/docs/pages/services.md

     as the container will perform a recursive scan.

-### Lifetime
-By default, the container will keep in memory only a single copy of each service.
-If you need to generate fresh instances every time a service is injected, then it needs to be registered with the `lifetime` parameter set to `TRANSIENT`.

 ## Injection
 To request a service in another serivce simply set the type in the init method.
 The name of the argument does not matter, only the type is used to detect dependencies.